cose-wg/HPKE/draft-ietf-cose-hpke.md

 An example of the COSE_Encrypt0 structure using the HPKE scheme is shown in {{hpke-example-one}}.
 Line breaks and comments have been inserted for better readability.

-This example uses HPKE-Base-P256-SHA256-AES128GCM as the algorithm, which correspond to the following HPKE algorithm combination:
+This example uses HPKE-Base-P256-SHA256-AES128GCM, which corresponds to the following HPKE algorithm combination:

 - KEM: DHKEM(P-256, HKDF-SHA256)
 - KDF: HKDF-SHA256